Content

 Examples of Javadoc Checks

-The best source knowledge about how to write Javadoc Checks could be taken from existing Checks .
+The best source knowledge on how to write Javadoc Checks can be taken from existing Checks .

 Javadoc parser behavior for current HTML version and new HTML version

-This section shows how parser should/will behave during parsing of current HTML version and any new HTML version.
-Current version is HTML4, new version that need to be supported is HTML5.
+This section shows how the parser should/will behave during parsing of the current HTML version and any new HTML version.
+The current version is HTML4, a new version that needs to be supported is HTML5.
 GeneralToken - mean that after parsing there will be general AstToken - HTML_TAG.
 SpecialToken - mean that after parsing there will be special AstToken - PARAGRAPH, .... .

 Tags with optional (omittable) end tag: